Helpful Advice

 Visitation

-We understand that spending time with a person after they have died can be very important to family and friends but not everybody wishes to do this.
-We have peaceful visiting rooms in Alness and Muir of Ord to be used if you wish.
+We understand that spending time with a person after they have died can be very important to family and friends, but not everybody wishes to do this.
+We have peaceful visiting rooms in Alness, Muir of Ord and Dornoch to be used if you wish.
 You can personally place any personal items with the person that has died or ask us to do this on your behalf.

 Funeral Services